ericsonga/APCSAReview/_sources/Unit7-ArrayList/2013gridworldQ3A.rst

       :answer_d: .getNumRows()
       :correct: d
       :feedback_a: This call works for strings, but we aren't working with strings.
-      :feedback_b: This is not an applicable command for grid
+      :feedback_b: This is not an applicable method for grid
       :feedback_c: This does not exist.
       :feedback_d: Correct, this will return the height of the grid.